antofuller/SatViT/tutorials/README.md

 ## Fine-tuning

 Welcome to the fun part, fine-tuning our pre-trained models!
-First, lets split our dataset (created above) into train/validation sets:
+First, let's split our dataset (created above) into train/validation sets:
 ```python
 from torch.utils.data import TensorDataset, DataLoader